 Jesus asks, “What are you looking for?”
 Are you looking for grace and forgiveness?
 Are you looking for abundant life?
 Are you looking for an abiding and deep connection with the God who created you just so he could love you?

 Jesus isn’t sitting around waiting for us to invite him into our lives.
 Instead, Jesus invites us into his life.
 With his “come and see” Jesus includes us in his Lamb of God work.
-It isn’t really about looking for something to fill a God-sized hole in our lives.
-It’s about filling the us-sized place we can claim in God’s family by accepting Christ’s invitation to grace.
+Some people talk about how Jesus fills a God-sized hole in their lives.
+It’s not really about that.
+It’s about filling the you-sized place you can claim in God’s family by accepting Christ’s invitation into his grace.

 Lord Jesus Christ, Son of God, Lamb of God, you invite us into your life, to be with you, to learn from you, to abide in your love.